Anatomy of Knitted Fabric (Cloth)

 A twisted stitch in close-up.

-Odd rows are considered to be the front rows, and even rows are regarded as the back rows.
+Odd rows are considered to be the right side rows, and even rows are regarded as the wrong side rows.
 One and the same stitch on one side will be a knit stitch and on another side – the purl stitch.
 A knit stitch is smooth.
 A purl stitch contains a transversal part of the previous row's stitch.

-Knitting starts from the cast on row.
+Knitting starts with the cast on row.
 The side edges of a cloth feature the edge stitches (a border).
 Knitting is completed by binding off the last row of stitches (bind off row).

 There are various methods both for casting on and binding off a row and making edge stitches.
 Later we will consider the most popular and convenient ones.